 When it comes to your rental properties, cash flow is the heartbeat of your investment.
 It tells you whether your property is financially self-sufficient or if it’s costing you money each month.
 Understanding the difference between positive and negative cash flow is fundamental, as it directly impacts your profitability and ability to grow your portfolio.
 Let’s look at what each one means for you.

-The Goal: Achieving Positive Cash Flow
+The Power of a Positive Cash Flow Property

 Positive cash flow is the dream scenario for every real estate investor.
 It happens when the money you collect in rent is more than what you spend on all your expenses, from the mortgage and insurance to maintenance and property management fees.
 Simply put, it’s the money left over at the end of the month that you can actually put in your pocket.
 This consistent income is what makes rental properties such a powerful investment.
 Achieving steady positive cash flow means your asset isn’t just appreciating in value over time; it’s also generating real income for you right now.
 Keeping a close eye on your numbers with solid accounting practices is the first step to ensuring your properties stay in the green.